Bioengineering Restoration Solutions: The Benefits of IntelliReefs

 Coral reef community beginning to form on a decommissioned army vehicle in a marine desert.

 After conducting fieldwork in the Caribbean, IntelliReefs' scientists have determined the benefits of Oceanite and IntelliReefs artificial reef systems:

 Biodiverse growth after 14 months on Caribbean IntelliReefs.

 After only 14 months of deployment, IntelliReefs' scientists found higher biodiversity on the structures when compared to nearby natural reefs.
 The pilot structures are home to a vibrant fish community that feeds on the marine plants and animals that grow directly on the Oceanite.
 Fish were observed resting directly on and sheltering within the IntelliReefs.
-Read full scientific report on Sint Maarten IntelliReefs project here.
+Read more about the results found in the Sint Maarten IntelliReefs project here.

 Healthy, wild coral spawn are already settled and growing on IntelliReefs deployed near natural reefs.
 Oceanite has a complex matrix of pores that increase the surface area for animals to settle and allow for small animals like new coral recruits to survive predators in the early stages of life.
 IntelliReefs has several proprietary Oceanite growth matrices that are designed down to the nanoscale to attract and foster healthy coral growth, targeting imperatives for increased coral restoration.

 Researchers found that the IntelliReefs structures in our Sint Maarten test sites were nearly 100% covered with highly diverse marine life.
 The porous nature of Oceanite facilitates the settlement of animals on the surface of the structures and deep within the mineral matrix itself, mimicking a living reef substrate where animals burrow and live in crevices and beneath the surface of coral skeletons and natural rocks.

 Sponges, worms, bivalves, and other invertebrates cover IntelliReefs, feeding fish and filtering water on the reefs.